User Guide

 Tag Management

-A Tag is a kind of container which holds a group of Targets (for example, Marketing Laptops, Windows Servers, HR Databases, etc.) for the purpose of scanning those Targets.
+A Tag is a kind of container which holds 1 or more Targets (for example, Marketing Laptops, Windows Servers, HR Databases, etc.) or Assets for the purpose of scanning those Targets/Assets.

 Tag Types